berg-michael/berg-michael/readme.md

 Since September 2023, I have served as a Teaching Assistant for MPCS 55001 "Algorithms".
 I develop content for and lead office hour sessions, answer student questions, and write homework and exam problems.
 I also supervise the grading of assignments.

 I have previously worked as a Research Specialist at the University of Chicago Law School, where I assisted with quantitative research on policing and private security.
 I primarily wrote code in R to clean data and conduct statistical analyses.
-I am a coauthor on "Private Policing and Public Police", which has recently been accepted for publication at the Journal of Empierical Legal Studies.
+I am a coauthor on "Private Policing and Public Police", which has recently been accepted for publication at the Journal of Empirical Legal Studies.